Inuvik: Television

-Inuvik was previously served by CHAK-TV, VHF channel 6, a CBC North television repeater of CFYK-DT (Yellowknife); that station closed down on 31 July 2012 due to budget cuts affecting the CBC.
+Inuvik was previously served by CHAK-TV, VHF channel 6, a CBC North television repeater of CFYK-DT (Yellowknife).
+That station closed on 31 July 2012 due to budget cuts affecting the CBC.

 Radio

 Communications

 Landline telephone service is provided by Northwestel, and cellular service by Ice Wireless and Arctic Digital (Bell Mobility).
 Cable television is also offered in Inuvik by New North Networks.

 Fibre optic communications were added in Inuvik in June 2017 with the completion of the Mackenzie Valley Fibre Link; the $82 million 1200 km line adds new capability to the town.

-However, the dependence on this single trunk line occasionally causes widespread Internet outages during Dempster or Alaska Highway maintenance or construction.
-A backup trunk line between Fort Simpson and Inuvik is currently under construction.
+However, the dependence on this single trunk line occasionally caused widespread Internet outages during Dempster or Alaska Highway maintenance or construction.

+5G network services became available in Inuvik as of July 2025, marking a significant advancement in the region's telecommunications infrastructure.

+The Dempster Fibre Line, a 778 km fibre optic line, that runs along the Dempster Highway from Dawson City and connects to the Mackenzie Valley Fibre Link from Inuvik was completed 12 September 2024.
+The line, which was brought into operation 26 November 2024, brings backup to the Mackenzie Valley Fibre Link.

+The federal government supported the project financially through two programs contributing nearly $60 million.
+Combined with the Mackenzie Valley Fibre Line, the new connection will close the Canada North Fibre Loop and provide service redundancies for the 4000 km network.

 Planetary nomenclature

-In 1988, the International Astronomical Union's Working Group for Planetary System Nomenclature (IAU/WGPSN) officially adopted the name Inuvik for a crater on Mars, at 78.7° north latitude and 28.6° west longitude.
+In 1988, the International Astronomical Union's Working Group for Planetary System Nomenclature (IAU / WGPSN) officially adopted the name Inuvik for a crater on Mars, at 78.7° north latitude and 28.6° west longitude.
 The crater's diameter is 20.5 km.